ryanramage/TaLK/jam/garden-app-support/README.md

 # Garden App Support

-This is a module that will be useful for apps that want to be used in the garden eco-system.
+This is a module that will be useful for apps that want to be used in the [garden20](http://garden20.com) eco-system.

 It provides: